Topological Frobenius algebras: Loop space homology of odd-dimensional spheres

 consists of Laurent series

 with product given by the usual multiplication.
 Thus $\boldmu$ has degree $0$, it is associative, commutative, and unital with unit $\boldeta=\bold1$.
-Note that this graded $R$-module is {\em not} of finite type.
+Note that this graded Tate vector space is supported in degrees $0$ and $-1$ and is infinite dimensional.
 The coproduct is given by

-Note that $\boldlambda$ takes values in the completed tensor product with respect to the filtration induced by the powers of $U$.
+Note that $\boldlambda$ takes values in the ! tensor product.
 Note also the similarity to the coproduct on $\wh{\H}_*\Lambda S^n$ for $n\geq 3$ odd, with the difference that the condition $i+j=k-1$ in the sums now becomes $i+j=k$.
-The coproduct $\boldlambda$ has odd degree $-1$, it is (skew-)coassociative, (skew-)cocommutative, and counital with counit
+The coproduct $\boldlambda$ has odd degree $-1$, it is coassociative, cocommutative, and counital with counit

 One can verify by direct computation that $(\wh{\H}_*\Lambda S^1,\boldmu,\boldlambda,\boldeta,\boldeps)$ is a biunital coFrobenius bialgebra.
 The copairing is

 and the pairing $\boldp=-\boldeps\boldmu$ is given by